Hbandla0305/Crux_Contextual_Learning_Companion/replit.md

-# Learning Companion - replit.md
+# Crux - replit.md

 ## Overview

-Learning Companion is a modern React + Express web application that transforms any text content into comprehensive learning materials.
-Users can input text, URLs, or upload files, and the application generates summaries, flashcards, quizzes, and mind maps using AI.
+Crux is a modern React + Express web application that serves as an AI-powered contextual learning companion.
+It transforms any text content into comprehensive learning materials including summaries, personalized learning paths, interactive key terms, flashcards, quizzes, mind maps, and curated additional resources.
 The app features a clean, modern UI built with shadcn/ui components and provides export functionality for study materials.

 ## User Preferences